Jakkarin-Promsee/FFH/README.md

 - 🌲 Low-Poly Forest Environment – Explore an immersive forest landscape with detailed assets.
 - 🔥 Explosive Fire Effects – Dynamic fire, water, and explosion particle effects enhance the gameplay.
 - 🎨 Stylized Visuals – A visually appealing low-poly art style.

+## 🎯 Objective:

+- Fly forward continuously through the forest.
+- Put out fires before they spread too far.
+- Avoid crashing into houses and bombs.
+- Survive as long as possible!

 ## 🛠️ How to Play